Despite more than 200 years since Haiti’s independence, schooling is meager.

 Most children live in rural areas and cannot go to school unless they are sponsored.
 They either farm with their parents or become modern day house servants.
 Surviving is a struggle.
 They are indeed very poor.
 It is a real shame not to help those innocent children.

-Ecole Mary Austin has enrolled hundreds of students under the leadership of Director Angelo Eugene.
-Approximately 100 children graduate from the 6th grade every year.
+Ecole Mary Austen has enrolled hundreds of students under the general leadership of Rev. J. Pierrilus, who appointed the school’s first Director, Angelo Eugene, in 1986 to assist with school operations which graduated about 100 children from the 6th grade annually.
 Our elementary school is the largest in the region.
 Teachers work beyond the building’s capacity to educate the future of Haiti.

 Alphabetization for those beyond schooling is also important.
 We must expand our services to include programs for teens and young adults outside of the school system in order to eradicate adult illiteracy.